-There is nothing like fresh basil pesto to liven up a simple meal!
-Whether you toss with pasta or potatoes, use in grilled cheese sandwiches or spread on salmon or a pizza fresh beats the jar every time!
+If you don’t know How to Make Fresh Basil Pesto, I am here to help.
+There is nothing like fragrant basil pesto to liven up a simple meal.
+Whether you toss with pasta or potatoes, spread on grilled cheese sandwiches or pizza, or use to top salmon, fresh beats the jar every time!

 (This post contains affiliate links from which I may make a commission, your price remains the same)